 MOV BX, 33

-With ARM a lot of this kinds of code becomes a lot easier, due to conditional instructions.
+With ARM a this kind of code becomes much simpler, due to conditional instructions:

 CMP r6, #42